-On the morning of September 11th the HAWK30, with its massive 260 foot wingspan, undertook its inaugural test flight from NASA’s Armstrong Flight Research Center (AFRC) in California.
+First, we'll take a look at the HAWK30, which boasts a massive 260 foot wingspan, and undertook its inaugural test flight from NASA’s Armstrong Flight Research Center (AFRC) in California in September 2019.

 The HAWK30 is a solar-powered 5G drone – also known as a high-altitude pseudo-satellite (HAPS) – that could soon be sweeping through our skies, flying non-stop for six months at a time, whilst beaming 5G back to Earth.
 And the HAWK30 drone has the ability to fly above jet traffic at 65,000 to 80,000 feet, providing wireless services to areas where cell phone service is currently unavailable.